IvanFan/skilltree/system-design/write-a-crawler.md

 Where is socket? between application, session, presentation layer and transport layer network layer, data link layer

 For the crawler:

 list crawler:  get latest data list

 data crawler

-a better way is to design a scheduler and crawler will be passed into different config
+a better way is to design a scheduler and crawler will be passed into different strategies

+scheduler can also have priority

 what is GFS, big table, map reduce